bjaspan/epoll-test/README.md

-unix-domain.cc tests epoll edge triggering with a Unix domain listening socket.
+epoll-socket-test.cc tests epoll edge triggering with a Unix domain and TCP listening socket.
 The results are not what I expect.

 # Setup